Yngling (Y) Test

 - Distribute tasks and give clear directions, at all times.

-- Proper sailing for all points of sail, especially close-hauled and broad reach; Safe and controlled tacks and jibes; Check for other boats and priorities; Predictable route when approaching other boats.
+- Check for other boats and priorities; Predictable route when approaching other boats.

 - Leave and return to the mooring place, respecting other vessels, without touching jetty or other boats.